dotmap/devise-ante/.github/CONTRIBUTING.md

 * Agree that you have authored 100% of the content
 * Agree that you have the necessary rights to the content
 * Agree that you have received the necessary permissions from your employer to make the contributions (if applicable)
-* Agree that the content you contribute may be provided under the Project license(s)
+* Agree that the content you contribute may be provided under the Project license

 ## Getting started